Word of the Week:

 If you read a book you love, don’t forget to leave the author a review!
 Reviews help authors sell books!!!

 A new short story based on a prompt from Writers Unite!’s ‘Write the Story’ Challenge is POSTED – CHECK OUT THE SHORT STORY SECTION OF RYLEE’S BLOG FOR:

 (Warning: You might want to grab a tissue… )

 Tales of Candice McGregor’s escapades in Ghost (Spirit) hunting as told by her BFF and Ex-husband Greg Staley

-Coming late 2020 early 2021
+Coming Summer 2021

 Finding The Truth – Book 3 of the Candice McGregor Mysteries

 The success in meeting my goals for the first half of 2021 has been kind of hit and miss, but given the fact that the craziness of 2020 has seeped into this new year, I’m not too disappointed.